 Relationship Therapy in NYC for Overthinkers & People-Pleasers

-Individual therapy for relationship anxiety, communication struggles, and attachment patterns that shape how you connect.
+Individual therapy across New York & New Jersey for relationship anxiety, communication struggles, and attachment patterns that shape how you connect.

 ⟡ Attachment patterns often start in childhood.
 The way you learned to stay connected to the people you depended on, whether that meant staying small, being easy, or never asking for too much, often developed in response to feeling hurt, rejected, or simply not seen.